hishamss/Word-Guess-Game/README.md

 4. Every time the user guess the word it will display the animal picture and play the animal voice

-5. If the user uses all his attempts, he will get Game Over Message and sound effect then he can press Play Again to start over.
+5. If the user uses all his attempts, he will get Game Over Message and sound effect and the jungle sound will stop play. the user can click Play Again button to start over.
    ![Game OVer](assets/images/step5.jpg)